-During this time, GPs will continue to manage non-urgent care locally and escalate urgent care with the assistance of a virtual escalation centre.
+GPs will continue to manage non-urgent care locally and escalate urgent care with the help of a virtual escalation centre.

-Service that were postponed to allow our hospitals to respond to the COVID-19 pandemic are slowly being reintroduced.
+Services that were postponed to allow our hospitals to respond to the COVID-19 pandemic have now resumed.

 - specialist outpatient appointments